byndid/Beyond-Identity-Auth-Tree-Node/README_FR7.md

-# Beyond Identity ForgeRock Installation Guide
+# Beyond Identity ForgeRock Integration Guide

 This guide details the steps required to configure Beyond Identity as a passwordless authentication solution for your instance of ForgeRock Platform 7 using the ForgeRock OIDC node.